Wiretap Secret Key Capacity of Tree-PIN: Multiterminal Source Model for SKA

-We consider the general multiterminal source model, with a set of $m$ terminals denoted by $\mc{M} =[m]$.
-A terminal $j\in[m]$ has access to a random variable $X_j$.
-We denote the multiterminal source by $X_{\mc{M}}=(X_1, \ldots, X_m)$.
-Terminals use public discussion over a broadcast channel, that is reliable and authenticated, for a finite number of rounds.
-A message that is broadcasted by terminal $j$ is a function of the terminal's observations of $X_j$, and the previous public messages.
+In the general multiterminal source model \cite{Csiszar2004a}, we have a set of $m$ terminals denoted by $\mc{M} =[m]=\{1,\ldots, m \}$, and each terminal $j\in[m]$ has access to a random variable $X_j$.
+We denote the collection of $m$ correlated random variables $X_1, \ldots, X_m$ by $X_{\mc{M}}=(X_1, \ldots, X_m)$.
+Terminals collaborate by public discussion over a public channel that is reliable and authenticated.
+A message that is sent by a terminal $j$ is a function of the terminal's observations of $X_j$, and the previous public messages.
+Public discussion happens over a finite number of rounds, denoted by, $N_{PC}$.
 We denote by $\vect{F}$ the set of all messages sent over the public channel.